 Running Time: 108 minutes

-While I’m sure Hollywood will learn the wrong lesson from Deadpool’s success (copycatting its adult-oriented formula until everyone’s sick of it) instead of the right one (film content should not be censored for the sake of age-ratings, audiences desire something different more often than not, filmmakers should be allowed to take risks, limited budgets force filmmakers to be more creative and increase profit margins, etc.), the fact that we may be witnessing the death of ubiquitous mainstream PG-13 blockbusters has me grinning from ear to ear.
+While I’m sure Hollywood will learn the wrong lesson from Deadpool’s success (copycatting its adult-oriented formula until everyone’s sick of it) instead of the right one (film content should not be censored for the sake of age-ratings, audiences desire something different more often than not, filmmakers should be allowed to take risks, limited budgets force filmmakers to be more creative and increase profit margins, etc.), the fact we may be witnessing the death of mainstream PG-13 blockbusters has me grinning from ear to ear.
 I told you it’s satisfying to watch people get shot with blood squibs.
 Murdering people is heroic!

 In any case, what should we make of the soon-to-be most successful R-rated film of all time?
 Well, despite Deadpool’s dedication to breaking the fourth wall and lampooning its subgenre, Deadpool actually feels more like an adaptation of graphic novel source material than most other superhero films.
 Part of the reason for this is the filmmakers’ dedication to the character via the screenplay, but the gleeful, colorful, and incredibly bloody tone of the direction makes the movie feel ripped from the pages of a comic book in the best way possible.
 Deadpool is fun, hilarious, and liberated from the self-important saving-the-world scenarios of so many Avengers, X-Men, and DC movies.
 Deadpool feels like a one-off, random adventure issue #385 from your local comic store.
 It just works like that.